joshkbui/KaggleProject/README.md

 ## How to reproduce results

-Setup Environment:

-Install required libraries: pandas, numpy, scikit-learn, and matplotlib.
-Use Python 3.8+ for compatibility.

 Obtain Data:
 Download the training and test datasets from the Kaggle challenge.
 Run the Code: